 Military alliances-and coalitions-are complex in their operation during wartime.
 Decision-making structures that foster cohesion and consensus during peacetime hinder wartime operations.
 The institutionalization of alliances that enhance transparency and facilitate cooperation in peacetime may serve to undermine fighting effectiveness during wartime.
-Further, alliances that are created in peacetime and that operate during wartime may nevertheless suffer from significant interoperability issues.
+Further, alliances that are created in peacetime and operate during wartime may nevertheless suffer from significant interoperability issues.

-Coalitions constructed when war is imminent to address a clear and present threat-one perceived keenly by participating states-may operate effectively when designed appropriately.
-The aim of coalitions is often operational effectiveness, in contrast to that of alliances, which may focus more on the political dimensions of effectiveness.
-In the case of the first Gulf War, cultural sensitivities culminated in a decision-making system that worked effectively, especially since staff integration and communication received attention.
+Coalitions that are constructed when war is imminent to address a clear and present threat, a threat that is perceived keenly by participating states, may operate effectively when designed appropriately.
+The aim of coalitions is often operational effectiveness, in contrast to alliances, which may focus more on the political dimensions of effectiveness.
+In the case of the first Gulf War, cultural sensitivities culminated in a decision-making system that worked effectively, especially since attention was paid to staff integration and communication.
 The absence of political infrastructure in coalitions, ironically, makes operational military cooperation easier.
 More flexibility and adaptability in design are possible.
 Strong states can then use coalitions when they want to fight wars efficiently and alliances when they are more concerned about managing broader political issues.
-For example, the United States may choose NATO as its vehicle in Kosovo and Afghanistan because it wants Europe to be invested in state building, more so than in fighting an enemy that, militarily, is quite weak.63 In addition, wartime alliances struggle more with cohesion-especially regarding strategies, not necessarily end goals-because they generally require a greater level of integration than do coalitions.
+For example, the United States may choose NATO as its vehicle in Kosovo and Afghanistan because it wants Europe to be invested in state building, more so than in fighting an enemy that, militarily, is quite weak.
+In addition, one reason that wartime alliances struggle more with cohesion-especially regarding strategies, not necessarily end goals-is that they generally require a greater level of integration than do coalitions.
 The demands on such an institutional structure are far greater and likely to create more difficulties in implementing plans for war.
-In the Kosovo case, these conflicts did not frustrate NATO's ability to achieve its goals, but the path toward achieving them was difficult.
+While in the Kosovo case these conflicts did not frustrate NATO's ability to achieve its goals, the path toward achieving them was difficult.

-The lessons here bear on the nature of multilateralism and the design of contemporary coalitions.64 The exercise of clear objectives, the similar perception of threats by member states, and the recognition of cultural differences will foster and maintain cohesion during wartime; even in the absence of a unified chain of command, effective staff integration is manifest.
-The implications here are that NATO is a highly useful alliance with great utility during peacetime because of its focus on political effectiveness, but during wartime, more flexible and adaptable institutional structures are necessary for effective war prosecution-more emphasis on operational effectiveness is necessary.
+The lessons here bear on the nature of multilateralism and the design of contemporary coalitions.
+Cohesion is fostered and maintained during wartime by clear objectives, threats that are perceived similarly by member states, and when attention is paid to cultural differences; even in the absence of a unified chain of command, effective staff integration is manifest.
+The implications here are that NATO is a highly useful alliance with great utility during peacetime because of its focus on political effectiveness.
+During wartime, more flexible and adaptable institutional structures are necessary for effective war prosecution; more emphasis on operational effectiveness is necessary.